renzon/poc-python-decorator/README.md

 Not Marked
 ```

+(Java Case 1: Annotation which does nothing)[https://github.com/renzon/poc-java-annotation#case-1-annotation-which-does-nothing]

-## Case 2: Annotation which does something
+## Case 2: Decorator which does something

+(Case 2: Annotation which does something)[https://github.com/renzon/poc-java-annotation#case-2-annotation-which-does-something]

 A micro framework to measure functions running time can be accomplished using previous approach.
 The difference is that Decorator return now need to be another function.